williamcaseylucas/trello-clone/my-app/README.md

 - Can now create server components within server-side rendered applications by using 'use server'
 - Can use revalidatePath() to refetch when update occurs
+- Created unique hook useAction to simulate useMutation that reactQuery gives you

 # tailwind